MicrosoftDocs/fabric-docs/docs/data-explorer/jupyter-notebook.md

 ms.author: yaschust
 author: YaelSchuster
 ms.topic: Tutorial
-ms.date: 01/04/2023
+ms.date: 01/16/2023

 ---

 # Tutorial: Query a Kusto database using a Jupyter notebook

+Jupyter notebooks are both readable documents containing data analysis description and the results as well as executable documents which can be run to perform data analysis.

-In this article, you'll learn how to use a Jupyter notebook to run advanced queries and visualizations.
+In this article, you'll learn how to use a Jupyter notebook to run advanced queries and visualizations from data in a Kusto Database.
 This tutorial uses pre-created dataset and notebooks in both the Kusto and the Data Engineering environments in Trident.

 In this tutorial you'll learn how to: